wavemaker/docs/learn/react-native/react-native.md

 Variable acts like a glue between the frontend UI and the backend services, integrating data and services with the Widgets.
 Learn more about the supporting [React Native Variables here](/learn/react-native/supported-variables).

 :::note
-React native has started supporting customization of data using Custom Formatter from release 11.3.
+React native has started supporting customization of data using Custom Formatter from [Release 11.3](/learn/wavemaker-release-notes/v11-3-0).
 For more information, see [Custom Formatter](/learn/app-development/variables/custom-formatter).
 :::

 ### Script